shinimol1983/opennms-tutorials-1/session3/Exercise-3-2.md

 ![alt text](../session3/images/reloadEvents.png "Figure reloadEvents.png")

-## how does the event definition work
+## How does the event definition work?

 We have created an event configuration for two events which also create and clear an alarm.